 MHA Domains & Competencies

-Competencies were developed and adapted from the Healthcare Leadership Alliance (HLA) competencies and the American College of Healthcare Executives competencies, as well as input from community partners, students and pedagogical models to meet the needs of MSUM students under each of these five domains.
+Competencies were developed and adapted from the Healthcare Leadership Alliance (HLA) competencies and the American College of Healthcare Executives competencies, as well as input from community partners, students, and pedagogical models to meet the needs of MSUM MHA students under each of these five domains (HLA, 2010; ACHE, 2021).
 Within each domain, specific competencies are associated with required courses throughout the curriculum.
-Students will achieve basic, intermediate or advanced skills within each of these competencies.
+Students will achieve basic, intermediate, or advanced skills within each of these competencies.
 Courses are sequenced to work towards building a minimum of intermediate competency with the goal of advanced competency in the end, capstone courses.
-Students should expect to emerge with at least intermediate competency skills in the five domains at the conclusion of the program.
+Students should expect to emerge with at least intermediate competency skills in the five domains and corresponding competencies at the conclusion of the program.
 Individual course specific competencies are available on each course syllabi.
 The goal is that course activities support competencies to help students witness a progression in their competency development throughout the MHA program.

 Assessment of domains and competencies: